-Site designations Active A1, A3 and/or A4 uses will be sought on the ground floor as part of any future development proposal.
-A substantial amount of affordable workspace at peppercorn rent must be delivered as part of the B1 floorspace, as well as a proportion of affordable retail units. • Central Activities Zone (CAZ) and constraints City Fringe Opportunity Area Spatial Strategy area (policy BC3) Moorfields Conservation Area The main eye hospital building and Kemp House are locally listed.
+Allocation and justification This site is, therefore, required to deliver a very substantial quantum of office floorspace, a large proportion of which is expected to be Grade A office space.
+Research and development space is also acceptable.
+A range of unit types and sizes, including a significant proportion of small units, particularly those suitable for SMEs, must be provided.
+An element of small scale social infrastructure will also be required, potentially including a GP/community health hub.
+Active shop, cafe and restaurant, or drinking establishment uses will be sought on the ground floor as part of any future development proposal.
+A substantial amount of affordable workspace at peppercorn rent must be delivered as part of the office floorspace, as well as a proportion of affordable retail units.
+Site designations and constraints Central Activities Zone (CAZ).
+City Fringe Opportunity Area Spatial Strategy area (Policy AAP3).
+Moorfields Conservation Area.
+The main eye hospital building and Kemp House are locally listed.
 The site is in close proximity to other locally listed buildings on Baldwin Street and City Road.
 In close proximity to the Grade II listed former Leysian Mission on City Road.
 The Leysian Mission dome is a designated local landmark.
-Archaeological Priority Area: Civil War Defences (Tier 2) Development considerations Creation of a new high quality business quarter, following the key principles identified below.
-Careful integration of the existing historic buildings and new buildings will be required, to create a high quality public realm to offer character and sense of place A new north south internal link connecting Cayton Street and Peerless Street is required.
-Pedestrianised lanes must be provided between buildings Historic buildings must be retained and refurbished.
+Archaeological Priority Area: Civil War Defences (Tier 2).
+Development considerations Creation of a new high quality business quarter, following the key principles identified below.
+Careful integration of the existing historic buildings and new buildings will be required, to create a high quality public realm to offer character and sense of place.
+A new north south internal link connecting Cayton Street and Peerless Street is required.
+Pedestrianised lanes must be provided between buildings.
+Historic buildings must be retained and refurbished.
 These buildings will be particularly suitable for conversion to office use.
-Comprehensive development is suitable to the rear, potentially creating three new large floor plate office buildings A new public space must be provided, as the focus of the development on Cayton Street Active retail and leisure frontages should be provided at ground floor, to support the predominant office uses; such frontages are particularly around any new public space.
-The Council will undertake additional work, including viability testing of a range of development scenarios, which will be used as a basis for setting specific requirements for the provision of affordable workspace to be secured from any future development proposal on this site.
+Comprehensive development is suitable to the rear, potentially creating three new large floor plate office buildings.
+A new public space must be provided, as the focus of the development.
+Active retail and leisure frontages should be provided at ground floor, to support the predominant office uses; such frontages are particularly important around any new public space.

+Development considerations The Council will undertake additional work, including viability testing of a range of development scenarios, which will be used as a basis for setting specific requirements for the provision of affordable workspace to be secured from any future development proposal on this site.
 The variety of heritage assets within and directly adjacent to the site contribute positively to the character of the conservation area.
 Any future development will be expected to protect and enhance the site's heritage assets.
 The Islington Tall Buildings Study suggests that this site is acceptable, in principle, for a tall building(s) over 30m.
 Any proposal for a tall building over 30m must comply fully with the criteria set out in Policy DH3 of the Strategic and Development Management Policies DPD, including the maximum heights threshold.
 The northwest corner of the site (corner of Cayton St/Bath St) could potentially accommodate a building of up to 50 metres (approximately 12 commercial storeys).
-A tall building of up to 70 metres (approximately 17
+A tall building of up to 70 metres (approximately 17 commercial storeys) could be accommodated on Peerless Street, north of the junction with Baldwin St. Upgrades to the wastewater network may be required as a result of cumulative impacts).
+Developers should engage with Thames Water at the earliest opportunity to determine whether wastewater capacity exists.
+Estimated timescale 2026/27-2030/31